vinay-3333/demo/README.md

 - **`Ad Topic Line`**
     - Zero null value
     - there is 50 sub categores more dominate to other sub categories `Imbalanced Ad topic line attribute`
+    - we will drop this atttribute bcz here 559 different vategories and it will not play a important role for prediction

 - **`Gender`**
     - zero null value
     - `53.76%` Female and `46.24%` Male `Balanced gender Attribute`
+    - onehotencoding apply convert into numerical

 - **`Click on Ad`**
     - Zero null value